kevingreencode/visualizer/README.md

 2. Select a JSON topology file
 3. The system will automatically detect the topology type and display it using the most appropriate layout

+### Creating a Topology

+1. **Add Nodes**:
+   - Enter a node ID in the "Node ID" field (follow naming conventions: h for hosts, t for ToR switches, etc.)
+   - Select the node type from the dropdown
+   - Click "Add Node"

+2. **Add Links**:
+   - Select source and target nodes from the dropdowns
+   - Optionally set bandwidth (in Mbps)
+   - Click "Add Link"

+3. **Remove Elements**:
+   - Click on a node or link to select it
+   - Click "Remove Selected" to delete it
+   - Use "Remove Links" to clear all connections while keeping nodes
+   - Use "Clear All" to remove everything and start over

+### Network Configuration

+- **Assignment Strategy**: Choose between L2 and L3
+- **Auto ARP Tables**: Toggle automatic ARP table generation
+- **Default Queue Length**: Set the default queue length for the network

 ### Interacting with the Visualization

 - **Pan**: Click and drag on empty space
 - **Zoom**: Use mouse wheel or trackpad gestures
 - **Move Nodes**: Drag individual nodes to reposition them
-- **View Details**: Click on any node to see its configuration and connections
+- **View Details**: Click on any node or link to see its configuration and connections
-- **Format View**: Click "Format View" to format the visualization
+- **Format View**: Click "Format View" to reset layout while maintaining topology structure

 ### Customizing the Display

 - **Toggle Labels**: Show/hide node and bandwidth labels
 - **Toggle Grid**: Show/hide the background grid
 - **Change Layout**: Select a different algorithm from the layout dropdown
-- **Adjust Grid Size**: Use the slider to change grid granularity
+- **Adjust Grid Size**: Use the slider to change grid granularity (20px-100px)
 - **Snap to Grid**: Toggle grid snapping for precise alignment

+### Exporting Your Work

+- **Export as PNG**: Save the visualization as a PNG image
+- **Export as JPEG**: Save the visualization as a JPEG image
+- **Export as JSON**: Save the topology configuration as a JSON file (for later import)

 ## Supported Topology Types